 How Long Does Flat Rate Shipping Take?

 With most shipping companies, flat rate shipping takes about two to three business days.
-This assumes that the package was placed in a dropbox or given to the carrier on a business day (Monday through Saturday) and that the carrier doesn’t experience any delays.
+The global supply chain complications created by the COVID-19 pandemic means average shipping times may now be longer.
+Two to three business days assumes that the package was placed in a dropbox or given to the carrier on a business day–Monday through Saturday–and that the carrier doesn’t experience any delays.

-Some shipping companies offer flat rate shipping at a slower rate, like five to eight business days.
+Some shipping companies offer flat rates at a slower rate, like five to eight business days.
 Typically, this means the flat rate box is shipped ground, and may only apply to boxes up to a certain dimension.

-If you sell on any kind of online marketplace, keep in mind that customers expect to receive their products within a day or two.
+If you sell on any kind of online marketplace, keep in mind that customers expect to receive their products within a day or two, not including Sundays.
 If you haven’t used an eCommerce website builder yet, try BlueCart eCommerce.
 Our comprehensive platform is mobile- and SEO-optimized, comes with eCommerce payment processing, and offers unlimited digital catalog and product listings.

 If you’re wondering how best to use flat rate shipping, we pulled together some frequently asked questions about it.
 Take a look at our answers below:

 You can get packages to customers faster by choosing speedier shipping services, but be advised this costs more.
-Most businesses opt for regular flat rate shipping, as the expenses are lower and still provides customers with a great experience.
+Check our guide on USPS and UPS overnight shipping cost.
+Most businesses opt for regular flat rate shipping, as the expenses are lower and it still provides customers with a great experience.
+Most customers will be understanding of slower shipping speed, especially when they know you’re using flat rate boxes and envelopes to streamline prices, which is a cost savings you pass to them.

 Companies use flat rate shipping to standardize shipping expenses, encourage frequent orders, and simplify their warehouse management process flow.
 When you only need to use a couple box sizes, shipping and handling goes much faster.